 The debit position plays an enormous role in the preparation of annual financial statements, as it serves as the basis for recognising receivables and liabilities on the balance sheet date of the annual financial statements.
 It not only enables the company to assess its financial situation at the end of the year, but also to prepare the necessary tax payments.
 The accuracy of the debit position is of crucial importance.

 Only if all outstanding receivables and liabilities are correctly recorded can the company obtain an accurate overview of its financial situation and correctly calculate the required tax payments.
-This is particularly important to avoid possible errors or inconsistencies that could affect the accuracy and correctness of the annual financial statements.
+This is particularly important to avoid possible errors or discrepancies that could affect the accuracy and correctness of the annual accounts.
 It is therefore essential that companies take the utmost care when preparing their accounts and carefully check and document all relevant information.
-This is the only way to ensure that the Annual financial statements represents a reliable reflection of the company's financial situation and fulfils the legal requirements.
+This is the only way to ensure that the Annual financial statements represents a reliable reflection of the company's financial situation and complies with legal requirements.

 Debit position and controlling